de-bkg/geo.okapi/doc/develop/01_Getting_Started.md

 |   |
 |   +---develop             # Information about the repository and developing
 |
-+---examples                # Example applications that use Geo.OKAPI
++---examples                # Example applications that use geo.okapi
 |
 +---node_modules            # Libraries installed using package.json
 |